 Set attention AST functions are used to specify that an AST be delivered to the requesting process when a cooperating process places an unsolicited read or write request in a designated mailbox.
-Because the AST only occurs when the read or write request arrives from a cooperating process, the requesting process need not repeatedly check the mailbox status.
-The user must have both logical I/O and read access to the mailbox prior to performing a set attention AST function.
+If a message exists in the mailbox when a request to enable a write attention AST is issued, the AST routine is activated immediately.
+If no message exists, the AST is delivered when a read or write message arrives.
+Thus the requesting process need not repeatedly check the mailbox status.
+You must have both logical I/O and read access to the mailbox prior to performing a set attention AST function.

-The VAX/VMS operating system provides two function codes:
+The VMS operating system provides the following function codes:

-• IO\$SETMODE!IO\$M_READATTN-read attention AST

-IO\$SETMODE!IO\$M_WRTATTN-write attention AST
+- IO\$SETMODE!IO\$M_READATTN-Read attention AST - IO\$SETMODE!IO\$M_WRTATTN-Write attention AST

-These function codes take three device/function-dependent arguments:
+These function codes take the following device- or function-dependent arguments:

-- P1-AST address (request notification is disabled if the address is 0) - P2-AST parameter returned in the argument list when the AST service routine is called - P3-access mode to deliver AST; maximized with requester's mode
+- P1-AST address (request notification is disabled if the address is 0) - P2-AST parameter returned in the argument list when the AST service routine is called - P3-Access mode to deliver AST; maximized with requester's mode

-These functions are enabled once only; they must be explicitly reenabled after the AST has been delivered if the user desires notification of the next unsolicited request.
+These functions are enabled only once; they must be explicitly reenabled after the AST has been delivered if you desire notification of the next unsolicited request.
 Both types of enable functions, and more than one of each type, can be set at the same time.
 The number of enable functions is limited only by the AST quota for the process.